replicatedhq/replicated-docs/docs/enterprise/updating-embedded-cluster.md

 To update the cluster in an air gap environment:

-1. Download the kURL `.tar.gz` bundle provided by your software vendor and extract the contents to every node in the cluster:
+1. On each node in the cluster, download the kURL `.tar.gz` bundle provided by your software vendor and extract the contents:

    ```bash
    tar -xvzf FILENAME.tar.gz
    ```
+   Replace `FILENAME` with the name of the kURL `.tar.gz` bundle.

 1. Run the following KURL script to ensure all required images are available: